jtbrower/WinUI/src/Windows/README.md

 * I have Nullable enabled on all projects to enforce clean coding practices.

 # Known Issues (Work in Progress)
-* '<PackageReference Include="Microsoft.Windows.CsWinRT" Version="0.1.0-prerelease.200629.3" />' was added to the DemoApp to avoid a compatibility issue between .Net5 preview 5/6 and WinUI
+* `<PackageReference Include=\"Microsoft.Windows.CsWinRT Version=\"0.1.0-prerelease.200629.3\" />` was added to the DemoApp to avoid a compatibility issue between .Net5 preview 5/6 and WinUI
 * When you set the Window transparency all of the Window content becomes transparent too.
 I need to figure out how to handle this.
 * Currently I have not gone through the trouble to use ICommands for the buttons, or disable buttons that are not applicable to a given state.
 * I need to figure out the cleanest way to set the Window icon
 * When I resize the Window on startup, it is not a smooth transition because I currently have to call Window.Activate and then resize directly after.
 * The Debug window shows 5 'WinRT transform error' exceptions that are swallowed on app start
 * Debug Window shows a 'mincore\com\oleaut32\dispatch\ups.cpp(2122)\OLEAUT32.dll' library not registered error.